alan-turing-institute/ThermodynamicAnalyticsToolkit/README.md

 Acknowledgments
 ---------------

-It has received financial support from a seed funding grant and through a Rutherford fellowship from the Alan Turing Institute in London (R-SIS-003, R-RUT-001) and EPSRC grant no. EP/P006175/1 (Data Driven Coarse Graining using Space-Time Diffusion Maps, B. Leimkuhler PI), and also from a Microsoft Azure Sponsorship (MS-AZR-0143P).
+TATi has received financial support from a seed funding grant and through a Rutherford fellowship from the Alan Turing Institute in London (R-SIS-003, R-RUT-001), from an EPSRC grant no. EP/P006175/1 (Data Driven Coarse Graining using Space-Time Diffusion Maps, B. Leimkuhler PI), and also from a Microsoft Azure  Sponsorship (MS-AZR-0143P).